endormi/tilux/CHECKLIST.md

 ## Done
 - [x] - Add logo
 - [x] - Add the ability to able to run interactively and with args
+- [x] - Add the ability to run the script even if given 1 argument
 - [x] - Info (host)
 - [x] - Info (IP address)
 - [x] - Misc. (exists)